iamciera/10wgcna/README.md

 Approach: The approach is to take the interesting clusters from the SOM and use Yasu's data to inform which genes are 1. major hubs for leaf primordia regulation and 2.
 Gene clusters of genes that could be working together.

 `WGCNA.bootstrap.Ciera.11.21.14.tutorialGuided`: An attempt to follow the guide, but didn't go so well.

-Steps:
-1. Input Yasu's data `pnas.1402835111.sd01.csv`
-2. Input my data  `SOM_analysis9.5.csv`
-3. Unput my data `superSOM_analysis8.csv`
-4. Merge with Yasu's data
-5. Perform Network analysis

-##Results

-The main problem is that after merging I go from 758 to only 152.
-It seems that those are the only genes that are in common between the genes I find interesting and Yasu's which is just insane.

-I need to look into why.
-Maybe use larger data set

 ##References